 Instructions for Submission of Transcripts When Accepting an Offer of Admission

 To direct GRE and/or TOEFL scores to us, specify Institution Code 2619 on your Education Testing Service (ETS) forms.
-No department code is necessary for GRE reporting.
-For TOEFL reports, please use department code 45.
+No department code is necessary for reporting.
 All tests should be taken at least six weeks before the application deadline to ensure timely receipt by the admissions office.

 - Application available: Mid-September